Military aid to the civil power: Indonesia

-In Indonesia, the Indonesian National Armed Forces (TNI) is regulated in the "Tri Darma Eka Karma" Doctrine of the TNI which states the role of the military to be involved in non-combat roles known as "OMSP" (Operasi Militer Selain Perang) translated: "Military Operation other than War".
+In Indonesia, the Indonesian National Armed Forces (TNI) is regulated in the "Tri Darma Eka Karma" Doctrine of the TNI which states the role of the military to be involved in non-combat roles known as "OMSP" (Operasi Militer Selain Perang) translated: "Military operations other than war".
 This role is stated that the Military's purpose for conducting the "OMSP" is to basically maintain the country's sovereignty and territorial integrity and maintaining the safety of the nation as well as helping to improve the welfare of the people.
 According to the Commander of the Indonesian National Armed Forces General Hadi Tjahjanto, the tasks of the military in conducting the OMSP is to implement duties such as counter terrorism, border security, assisting regional governments, assisting the Indonesian National Police (Polri), disaster relief, assist security during state visits, as well as carrying out Peacekeeping operations under the United Nations.
 The Indonesian National Armed Forces is also in charge and responsible for the security of the President and Vice President, Former President and Former Vice-President along with their families and foreign VVIPs (Head of state or head of government) visiting Indonesia.

 The Indonesian military to this day continues to be heavily involved in state civil affairs.
 According to the TNI commander, one of the role of the military is to basically assist the Indonesian National Police in terms of national security and order.
 The military are also likely to be called upon in response to civil unrest incidents which happen in the country such as the incidents which took place in Papua, Aceh, Poso, and Jakarta, other than that, the military is also involved in many tasks concerning to assist in security during national civil occasions such as during the national elections.
 The military are also likely to be deployed to assist the police during big-scale riots and protests which occur in urban settings near vital installations.
 Sometimes, the military are also posted in vital public locations together with the police such as in Airports and Railway stations during peak seasons.

 Other than assisting the police, the military also assists other civil government institutions such as the National Search and Rescue Agency during disaster relief operations.
 Currently, responding to the COVID-19 pandemic, the Indonesian Military has been highly involved in tackling the pandemic.